-Use this Memorial Day lesson to help children understand and honor those who’ve served.
+Use this kids Sunday school lesson: Memorial Day to help children understand and honor those who’ve served.

-> 1. Shhh: Usher children quietly into a darkened classroom.
+1. Shhh: Usher children quietly into a darkened classroom.
 Keep lights off and windows covered.

 Whisper: “In some parts of the world, going to church is against the law.
 People who want to learn about God meet secretly.”

 Ask: “What do you think that’s like?
 Are we being quiet enough to avoid being arrested?”

 Quietly, say: “This week we’re celebrating Memorial Day.
 This is a holiday when we remember people who died fighting in wars to protect our country and our freedom.
 We’re free to worship God here, so there’s no reason to be quiet.”